 In 2014 we began raising 100% grass-fed cattle and offering our beef for sale on the farm and at farmers markets.
 We purchase weaned steers from Steve and Ruth Ann Derenbacher, who have been breeding and raising 100% grass-fed cattle for many years.
 Over the course of about 12 months, we then raise the steers to a market weight.
 We rotate our steers onto fresh grass every few days in the summer and we give them access to stockpiled forage grass and hay in the winter.
 They always have access to a free choice mineral blend.
 Our processor hangs our beef for a minimum of two weeks, which ensures tenderness and flavor.

-In many ways, our farming practices are (we think) better than organic standards:
+In many ways, our animal farming practices are (we think) better than organic standards:

 * We derive all of our fertility from cover crops, composted manure, hydrolyzed fish, and natural rock powders.
 Organic standards permit the use of concentrated fertilizer derived from Confined Animal Feed Operation (CAFO) waste.